 The story...

-I was asked to serve on the Child and Family Services governing board within my county.
-The person who asked me wanted to ensure that this large receiver of public funds was not duplicating services and that the services they rendered were effective.
-I didn't know what I was getting into and learned much over my four years of service.
-First, I learned about the organization's services, structure, processes. and the board member roles too.
-Then, I enjoyed working with my fellow volunteers, the paid non-profit leaders, and some of the actual service providers as well.
+I was asked to serve on my county's Child and Family Services governing board.
+He wanted me to ensure that this large receiver of public funds was not duplicating services and that the services were rendered effectively.
+Non-profit service was new and I learned much over my four years.
+First, I learned about the organization's: services, structure, processes. and board member roles.
+Then, I enjoyed working with my fellow volunteers, paid non-profit leaders, and some of the service providers.
 During my last year, I chaired the board and presented our funding request to the United Way.
 I asked for the largest contribution that was requested that year - the request was approved.
-The experience was great - I'm a better person because of it - I'm thankful to all involved.
-There are so many people that care deeply for the social services within community - they're good.
+The experience was great.
+I'm a better person because of it - thankful to all involved.
+I'm thankful for the many people who care deeply for the social services within community.

-The workers within the only church in town will have a need for volunteers and service.
-The noblest of motives will be offered yet people will say yes according to a variety of reasons.
-We'll all likely be thankful for the unexpected joy of being a bit less self-centered - actually serving and loving others.
-That's some of the unexpected real-good stuff in life - "fruit."
+The only church in town will have needs for volunteers and service.
+The noblest of motives will be offered and people will say "yes" for a variety of reasons.
+When serving, we'll likely be thankful for the unexpected joy of being a bit less self-centered - actually serving and loving others.
+That's part of life's unexpected, truly-good, stuff - "fruit."

 Just for today...